Pacific: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-University of the Pacific (UOP) requires that you either take the SAT or ACT.
-See the table below for how University of the Pacific (UOP)’s accepted students have performed on both tests.
+Pacific University requires that you either take the SAT or ACT.
+See the table below for how Pacific University’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-University of the Pacific (UOP)’s average SAT score is 1165 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+Pacific University’s average SAT score is 1120 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether University of the Pacific (UOP) is getting more or less competitive.
+The trend over time helps give insight into whether Pacific University is getting more or less competitive.

 |25th Percentile